-- 5. In regards to cooperation with relevance technical partners in implementing the BCF national conservation action plan (NPOA), since 2017 Indonesia has been working closely with Yayasan LINI (LINI Foundation), Yayasan Pemerhati Lingkungan (Environmental Observer Foundation), Yayasan Kehati (Biodiversity Foundation), Yayasan Burung Indonesia (Bird Indonesia), and Tadulako University.
-Implementation of the BCF NPOA also involves as well as is under close supervision and coordination with experts from the Indonesian Institute of Sciences (LIPI) as the Scientific Authority and Fisheries Research Center-MMAF.
+5. In regards to cooperation with relevance technical partners in implementing the BCF national conservation action plan (NPOA), Indonesia has been working closely with Yayasan LINI (LINI Foundation), Yayasan Pemerhati Lingkungan (Environmental Observer Foundation), Yayasan Kehati (Biodiversity Foundation), Yayasan Burung Indonesia (Bird Indonesia), and Tadulako University since 2017.
+Implementation of the BCF NPOA also involves as well as is under close supervision and coordination with experts from the LIPI as

+Indonesia's CITES Scientific Authority and the Fisheries Research Center of MMAF.
 All of these organizations have been involved in activities such as BCF population surveys, dissemination and awareness raising, technical capacity building, as well as the development of guidelines on BCF monitoring, restocking, and rehabilitation.
 We are also in the process of initiating cooperation with Yayasan Bionesia (Bionesia Foundation) and Institut Pertanian Bogor/IPB (Bogor Agricultural University) for BCF genetic survey and mapping.
-Indonesia also welcomes any support from parties, international organizations, and donors for RAN BCF implementation, especially on genetic study and survey. - 6.
-Documentation of all activities from 2018-2019 is on Attachment A, response to AC30 Inf.16 (by IUCN) is provided in Attachment B, and trade data of Banggai Cardinalfish through Kendari is provided in Attachment C.
+However, due to COVID-19 condition, the genetic study could not be implemented.
+Indonesia also welcomes any support from parties, international organizations, and donors for RAN BCF implementation, especially on genetic study and survey.

+- 6. The attached documents are as follows: - Documentation of all activities from year 2018 and 2019 is on Attachment A; - Response to AC30 Inf.16 (by IUCN) is provided in Attachment B; and - Trade data of Banggai Cardinalfish through Kendari is provided in Attachment C.